campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

          exit

     > **Note:** As we used the `--rm` flag when we started the container, Docker removed the container when it stopped.
-This means if you run another `docker container ls --all` you won’t see the Ubuntu container.
+This means if you run another `docker ps --all` you won’t see the Ubuntu container.

 4. For fun, let’s check the version of our host VM.